kyverno/website/content/en/docs/Monitoring/_index.md

 ...
 ```

-By default, the service type is going to be `ClusterIP` meaning that metrics can only be scraped by a Prometheus server sitting inside the cluster. <br>
+By default, the service type is going to be `ClusterIP` meaning that metrics can only be scraped by a Prometheus server sitting inside the cluster.

 In some cases, the Prometheus server may sit outside your workload cluster as a shared service.
-In these scenarios, you will want the `kyverno-svc-metrics` service to be publicly exposed so as to expose the metrics (available at port 8000) to your external Prometheus server.<br>
+In these scenarios, you will want the `kyverno-svc-metrics` Service to be publicly exposed so as to expose the metrics (available at port 8000) to your external Prometheus server.

-Services can be exposed to external clients via an Ingress, or using `LoadBalancer` or `NodePort` service types.
+Services can be exposed to external clients via an Ingress, or using `LoadBalancer` or `NodePort` Service types.

 To expose your `kyverno-svc-metrics` service publicly as `NodePort` at host's/node's port number 8000, you can configure your `values.yaml` before Helm installation as follows: